arctic-gsu/ddp-workshop/README.md

 go into that error file and find out error

-fix and run again, you should be below statement if you run it successfully
+fix and run again, you should be able to see below statement if your code ran successfully
 ```
 Local worker group finished (WorkerState.SUCCEEDED).
 Waiting 300 seconds for other agents to finish
 ```